By Rebecca Heilweil

 Facebook, which owns Instagram, won't remove the video, per its platform's policies.
-The company also wouldn't delete a deepfake video of House Speaker Nancy Pelosi, though the video was de-prioritized so that fewer users would see it.
+The company also wouldn't delete a doctored video of House Speaker Nancy Pelosi, though the video was de-prioritized so that fewer users would see it.

 "It's really moving from the information age to the disinformation age," Rick McElroy, the head of Security Strategy for Carbon Black told Cheddar.
 "It's fairly sophisticated.
 We're at the precipice of being able to come up with fake voice.
 That technology exists.
 And the power of the cloud is going to drive that cost down to do it."

 The video was created by the Tel Aviv-based advertising company Canny AI, along with artists Bill Posters and Daniel Howe.

 Canny AI offers clients "video-dialogue replacement" (which was used to create the Zuckerberg video), "video lip-sync," and a service that localizes videos through translating them into different languages.

 The same company also produced deepfake videos featuring Kim Kardashian and Donald Trump.
 A video on Vimeo published three weeks ago, also apparently produced by Canny, depicts world leaders including Vladmir Putin, Donald Trump, and Benjamin Netanyahu 'singing' John Lennon's "Imagine."